tlefko/XPS13-9350-Catalina/README.md

-# XPS13-9350-Catalina
-Files for Catalina Installation

 # Description
-Hello all, full credit where credit is due, this guide is heavily credited to the other creators and uses many of their files.
-This  esentially an ultra-simplistic version that is stable without the use of a deploy or complicated file installations and copies.
-Granted, many files are similar or the same but there is significantly less of them and/or they are predeployed into spots where they will work just as well, even if not as efficient on bootup.
-Esentially, this guide is designed to provide a perfectly working setup with little knowledge of the topic and without optimization (because often they can break things).
+- Hello all, full credit where credit is due, this guide is heavily credited to the other creators and uses many of their files.
+- This  esentially an ultra-simplistic version that is stable without the use of a deploy or complicated file installations and copies.
+- Granted, many files are similar or the same but there is significantly less of them and/or they are predeployed into spots where they will work just as well, even if not as efficient on bootup.
+- Esentially, this guide is designed to provide a perfectly working setup with little knowledge of the topic and without optimization (because often they can break things).
 Most patches on the main plist use patches implemented by him as well.

 ****This guide does work excellently however and will provide you with a near perfect setup for Catalina for your XPS 9350, and is currently my daily driver as I struggled using the referenced users files as well.

 # Styling
-This guide is designed to be literally as thorough as possible to appeal to those who really don't understand many of the things in @maz-1's guide or some of the other users as they assume you would already understand this information.
+- This guide is designed to be literally as thorough as possible to appeal to those who really don't understand many of the things in @maz-1's guide or some of the other users as they assume you would already understand this information.
 It does not cover complex topics like undervolting etc etc

 # Notes
 - Never tested USB C except for charging, works great